LINDA L. BAKER - Chair - Senior Manager, ERISA/Employee Benefit Services, BDO USA, LLP

 Hilary Ferencak has worked in the nonprofit world for 6 years.
 She served as co-chair of Team Development, providing fundraising and recruitment, as well as a representative in the Great Lakes Regional Division Collegiate Team with Relay for Life of the American Cancer Society.
 She spent summer 2014 working with World Youth Alliance Middle East, located in Beirut, Lebanon, assessing the needs of refugees and migrant workers, as well as Lebanese youth.
 Hilary holds a Bachelor of Science in Psychology from Eastern Michigan University (EMU) and a Master of International Development focusing on Human Security from the University of Pittsburgh Graduate School of Public and International Affairs (GSPIA).
 At EMU, she led the Department of Psychology Undergraduate Student Advising Services and contributed to regional and international psychology research via lab work and presentations.
 In December 2014, Hilary was hired at PACE to provide administrative support.
-Currently, she is the Program Associate for the Intensive Services Program and PACE Consulting.
+Currently, she is the Program Manager for the Intensive Services Program and PACE Consulting.

 Victoria A. Garner